mannuscript/micromort/Readme.md

     some heads up: https://gist.github.com/jonathanmoore/2640302
  * Integrate open graph API for likes (Currently we are just getting number of shares)
  * Setup the crons :)
+ * Move the mysql database from local machine to some common machine

 #### Issues:
 - Handle non 200 response in scrappers.